Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 If your app has its own login system that you want to track users with, you can call `setUserId` at any time.

 You can assign a new device ID using `deviceId`.
 When setting a custom device ID, make sure the value is sufficiently unique.
-A UUID is recommended.
+Amplitude recommends using a UUID.

 ```ts
 import { setDeviceId } from '@amplitude/analytics-browser';